theshamkhi/MyPortfolio/README.md

-# CS50 Web Programming Final Project - Dynamic Portfolio
+# CS50 Web Programming Final Project - MyPortfolio

-## Project Overview

-Welcome to Dynamic Portfolio, an innovative web application designed to elevate your online presence.
-Unlike traditional portfolios, Dynamic Portfolio redefines the way you showcase your professional identity.
+Welcome to MyPortfolio, an innovative web application designed to elevate your online presence.
+Unlike traditional portfolios, MyPortfolio redefines the way you showcase your professional identity.
 This platform offers a seamless blend of modern design, interactivity, and personalization, ensuring that your portfolio is not just a static display but a living representation of your evolving skills and accomplishments.

 ## Distinctiveness and Complexity